mdn/content/files/en-us/web/javascript/reference/global_objects/typedarray/@@species/index.md

 ### Return value

-The value of the constructor (`this`) on which `get @@species` was called.
+The getter for `@@species` returns the constructor (`this`) on which `@@species` was accessed.
 The return value is used to construct return values from typed array methods that create new typed arrays.

+There is no setter for `@@species`, so you cannot change this property's value using assignment.

 ## Description